avlahut/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> The `lambda` construct is used to simplify functions that have a single line so it may exist inline to where it is called.
+>> The `lambda` construct is used to simplify functions that have a single line so it may exist inline to where it is called rather than defined separately.
 ```python
 #assuming a list of positive or negative numbers, sort by the absolute value of the number
 >>> numbers = [15,-3,2,-4,-10,25]